atomaszewicz/Bond/RStudio/Analysis.md

 :-------------------------:|:-------------------------:
 ![dom_chng_plot](https://github.com/atomaszewicz/Bond/blob/master/RStudio/Plots/dom_chng_plot.png) | ![glb_chng_plot](https://github.com/atomaszewicz/Bond/blob/master/RStudio/Plots/non_dom_chng_plot.png)

 Most of the disagreements (4/7) are when new actor premieres; for domestic gross, all but once, the change was negative, and in the foreign markets the change was, all but once, positive.
 It seems that North Americans are cold to new interpretations of Agent 007, with the exception of Pierce Brosnan, (possibly correlated with the six year hiatus in the series and the lowest grossing film being what he had to live up to).
 In opposition to this, foreigners audiences seem to like a reinvigoration of the series.
 The exception in the foreign case is George Lazenby, which as we've discussed, had a hard job of living up to Sean Connery.
-The three remaining disagreements occur around/just before the halfway point for the actors: Sean Connery's 3rd of 6, Moore's fourth of 7, Brosnan's 2nd of 4.
+The three remaining disagreements occur around the halfway point for the actors: Sean Connery's 3rd of 6, Moore's fourth of 7, Brosnan's 2nd of 4.
 In opposition to the previous result all three of these disagreements find the positive change in gross in the domestic market and the negative change being for foriegn markets.

-We've found rough patterns to how the two markets change in gross between films compares, but only in terms of the sign of this change.
-How do the magnitudes of these changes occur?
+We've found rough patterns to how the two markets change in gross between films compares, but only in terms of the signs of these changes.
+How do the magnitudes of these changes compare?
+The two markets have different sizes, so comparing them directly is unfair, we must find a sort of normalization factor for each market.
+Also how do we account for the seven cases where the sign of the change in gross disagrees between markets?
+Obviously since they disagree on the direction of the change, comparing the magnitudes of these cases is missing imporant information.